Utodev/DAAD-Ready/TOOLS/C64Debugger/README.txt

 position.
 When code is opening side borders then applying the scroll register may make the display jump a lot, so you can select if you need this behaviour.

-Button "Bad Line" shows a bad line condition when text is red, switching it on will display lines that are in bad line condition.
+Button "Bad Line" shows a fetch line condition when text is red, switching it on will display lines that are in fetch line condition.

 Button "Border" changes if side border should be shown.
 It has three states: no border, viewable area with border, full frame scan.